ThomasClb/DAHALOa_reader/README.md

 The code was mainly tested on Unix distributions but could be adapted with very low effort.

-The only dependency on this code is with the DACE, which can be found at [https://github.com/ThomasClb/dace].
+The only dependency on this code is with the DACE, which can be found at: https://github.com/ThomasClb/dace.
-This DACE version was originally forked from the original DACE repository: [https://github.com/dacelib/dace].
+This DACE version was originally forked from the original DACE repository: https://github.com/dacelib/dace.
 It uses AlgebraicMatrix<T> class without making modifications to the CMakeLists.txt file and solves an I/O bug of the DACE, required to read DA files.

 ## Setting up DAHALOa_reader